 - No Ending: The race simply evaporates toward the end of the film.
 Neither party is shown reaching Washington DC.
 The stranger is last seen lying about his past again and the street racers enter an unrelated drag race.
 In the end, the film stock simply burns away.

 - No Name Given: None of the characters' names are given.
-In the credits they're listed as the Driver, the Mechanic, GTO and the Girl.
+In the credits the four leads are listed as the Driver, the Mechanic, GTO and the Girl.

 - Non-Actor Vehicle: Oates was the only lead actor with acting experience.
 Both of the street racers are played by musicians, and Bird was a first-time actress.
 She would go on to appear in two more roles before committing suicide at the age of 25.